f5devcentral/f5-agility-labs-vdi/docs/class2/module4/lab1.rst

 |Application Tunnels (Jave & Per-App VPN)    | Enabled - Check Box         |
 +--------------------------------------------+-----------------------------+

+#.
+Update the VIP

    - Click “Update” at the bottom of the screen

-   - Create a Combined VIP for the Citrix and VMware connectivity
+ #.
+Create a Combined VIP for the Citrix and VMware connectivity
    - Navigate to Local Traffic>>Virtual Servers>>Virtual Server List
    - Press the Create Button in the upper right section of the GUI
    - Configure the VIP with the variables below

+#.
+VIP Config Parameters

    +--------------------------------------------+----------------------------+
    |General Properties                          |                            |
    +--------------------------------------------+----------------------------+